mp-se/victron-receiver/README.md

 # Changes

+* 0.6.0 - Switched webserver to allow for admin password and encrypted connection using SSL.

 * 0.5.0 - Added support for Battery Protect and Update UI dependecies

 * 0.4.0 - Revert to Arduino 2.x for stability reasons.
 Changed packet parsing to simplify decoding and updated dependecies.